 There is a growing major concern over global warming; in a report by Sustainable Travel they say that: ‘‘increasing temperatures are impacting ecosystems and communities around the world’’ – in turn affecting travel destinations such as beaches, coral reefs, and alpine resorts.

-Some airlines have attempted to crack down on the issue of global warming, for example Eithad’s recent collaboration with Boeing, leading to the creation of the ‘Etihad Greenliner,’ and Lufthansa’s research into using sustainable fuel.
+Airlines like Emirates and Cathay Pacific have attempted to crack down on the issue of global warming, for example Eithad’s recent collaboration with Boeing, leading to the creation of the ‘Etihad Greenliner,’ and Lufthansa’s research into using sustainable fuel.

 What do you think about the approach to sustainability so far?
 Let us know in the comments below.